rkt/rkt/Documentation/subcommands/run.md

 # rkt run --volume data,kind=host,source=/srv/data,readOnly=false example.com/app1
 ```

-If you don’t intend to persist the data and you just want to have a volume shared between all the apps in the pod, you can use an `empty` volume:
+If you don't intend to persist the data and you just want to have a volume shared between all the apps in the pod, you can use an `empty` volume:

 ```
 # rkt run --volume data,kind=empty,readOnly=false example.com/app1